-Each year, over 3,500 Virginians die each year as a result of Substance Use Disorders and related causes.
+Each year, thousands of Virginians die as a result of Substance Use Disorders and related causes.

 With the help of generous supporters, The Marker Project was lifted off the ground.
 Sherwin Williams donated 5,000 21” paint sticks, Widespread Solutions donated white paint, and Hurricane Fence Company donated fencing to create this incredible display.
 McShin staff, participants, board members and volunteers spent two weeks using these materials to cut, sand, paint, and assemble 3,500 individual markers.

 Each one representing a life lost.

 In 2017, The Marker Project began traveling around the state, bringing together organizations, families, and individuals to share in their grief and work together for a more hopeful future.
 The Marker Project can be set up in a variety of ways to suite a diverse set of locations and venues.
 We look forward to continuing to watch this movement grow.

 - Crystal Lake Park – Fed Up Hopewell Event Hatcher Memorial Baptist Church

 - Deep Run Park – Out of the Darkness Walk McShin’s Recovery Fest & BBQ Cook Off

 - Westminster Presbyterian Church Celebration Church and Outreach Ministry

 - REVIVE RVA Opioid Summit New Market and Laburnum

 - Church Hill Irish Festival Trinity Christian Church